 You have probably heard the phrase __work smarter not harder__ before, and maybe even read a few lists of ideas on how to actually do it.
 But when you find yourself in a rut or overburdened with work it can be difficult to stay focused.

-One reason we get overwhelmed at work or in personal endeavours is because we spend too much time performing and not enough time planning.
+One reason we get overwhelmed during working hours or in personal endeavours is because we spend too much time performing and not enough time planning.
 Sometimes we may feel we don’t have enough time to plan, because we have so much to do and this leads to a visious cycle of frustration.

-But no matter the task or environment you are working in, there is one simple fix we can all use to work smarter instead of harder: setting goals.
+But no matter the task or environment you are working in, there is one simple fix we can all use to be more productive: setting goals.
 But not just any goals - SMART goals.
 Before we delve into how to set SMART goals, it’s important to understand why they work.

 Just a quick search will show you how important it is to set goals.
 They help us focus on what is important and can motivate us to achieve to our full potential.
-But one of the biggest reasons goals help us work smarter and not harder happens before we even finalize them - they force us to reflect.
+But one of the biggest reasons goals help us be more effective happens before we even finalize them - they force us to reflect.

 Good goals take time to create and that means we have to take a step back and really think about what are we doing and why are we doing it.
-We can’t expect to magically stumble upon a better way to do our work; we have to put the effort in upfront.
-But setting goals is our shortcut to finding better solutions because not only do set up our own roadmap to success, but when we return to our work we’re more focused and aligned to our priorities.
+We can’t expect to magically stumble upon a better way to do our job; we have to put the effort in upfront.
+But setting goals is our shortcut to finding better solutions because not only do set up our own roadmap to success, but when we return to our work we’re more focused and aligned to our priorities in a long term.